 The first thing you have to do is to find out if your home country offers any overseas funding opportunities, but if this gives you negative result there are several scholarships for international students in New Zealand.

 There is a Generation Study Abroad scheme which is offered to students who are specifically from the U.S who desires to study for a period of one year.
-The other government scheme which is open for international citizens is the New Zealand Development Scholarships.
+The other government scheme which is open to international citizens is the New Zealand Development Scholarships.
 Those students who are successful in securing the funding will receive assistance for up to four years.

 Non-Governmental scholarships for international students in New Zealand

 Most of New Zealand’s universities have their own scholarship programs which you can apply directly via the university itself.
-As far as the University of Canterbury offers first year funding of between NZ$ 10,000-$20,000 to international students who are just going to start an undergraduate degree with the university.
+As far as the University of Canterbury offers first year funding of between NZ$ 10,000-$20,000 to international students who are just going to start an undergraduate degree at the university.
 Those who are high achievers from India, Singapore and China and several other nations can get undergraduate or postgraduate scholarships worth NZ$10, 000.

 Many banks in New Zealand offer loan to international students at competitive rates.
-To name some of the banks which offers loan are ANZ, ASB and Credila are some of the financial organization which offers student loans with the main requirement that a New Zealand citizen acts as a co-singer to back up your loan.
+To name some of the banks which offer loan are ANZ, ASB and Credila are some of the financial organization which offers student loans with the main requirement that a New Zealand citizen acts as a co-singer to back up your loan.

 Surely scholarships are an excellent way to assist you to pay for your study and living expenses.
-Getting a scholarship will mean there is no necessity of you to search for part-time work, and instead focus more on education.
+Getting a scholarship will mean there is no necessity for you to search for part-time work, and instead focus more on education.

 How to apply for a loan?

-- First of all you have to see if you are eligible for the loan.
+- First of all, you have to see if you are eligible for the loan.

 - Apply for multiple scholarships in tandem